-Eichrom’s Resolve PTFE filter is designed to optimize performance of radon/thoron stripping algorithm in spectra recording low background alpha/beta spectrometers.
+Eichrom’s Resolve PTFE filter is designed to optimize the performance of the radon/thoron stripping algorithm in spectra recording low background alpha/beta spectrometers.
 This second filter product in Eichrom’s Resolve product line joins the 0.1µm polypropylene filter used for alpha spectroscopy source preparation.
-The PTFE filters have been demonstrated to provide results superior to either glass fiber or cellulose filters in Canberra’s family of instruments known as the iSeries® including the iSolo and iMatic counters.
+The PTFE filters have been demonstrated to provide results superior to either glass fiber or cellulose filters in Canberra’s family of instruments known as the iSeries®, including the iSolo and iMatic counters.

 The Eichrom PTFE filters are manufactured to the following specifications.